flatironinstitute/finufft/docs/users.rst

 Papers influenced by other aspects of FINUFFT:

-1. NFFT.jl: Generic and Fast Julia Implementation of the Nonequidistant Fast Fourier Transform, by Tobias Knopp, Marija Boberg, Mirco Grosser (2022). https://arxiv.org/abs/2208.00049  They use our blocked spreading and piecewise polynomial ideas, and beat our type 1 and 2 performance by a factor of 1-2 in some cases.
+1. NFFT.jl: Generic and Fast Julia Implementation of the Nonequidistant Fast Fourier Transform, by Tobias Knopp, Marija Boberg, Mirco Grosser (2022). https://arxiv.org/abs/2208.00049  They use our blocked spreading and piecewise polynomial ideas, and beat our type 1 and 2 performance by a factor of up to 1.7 in multithreaded cases.
 Code is dimension-independent but very abstract (two levels of meta-programming, I believe).